temidata/Data-Analyst-Track-Wk3/README.md

 Functions like 1).
 ISBLANK 2).
 ISNUMBER 3).
 CODE 4).
 CHAR 5).
 SUBSTITUTE

 # Pratice Exercise
-Please check the project file to see the practical applications.
+Click on Go To File to see the application.